 You looked at your grades and your GPA is 2.5.
 What does that mean anyways?
 Are you ready to move on to the next step in your education?
 Or do you have some work to do?
 Let’s break it down.

-- The national average GPA is 3.0 which means a 2.5 is below average and has room to be improved.
+- The national average GPA is 3.0 which means a 2.5 is below average.

 Is a 2.5 GPA good?